aws-samples/aws-chained-custom-ground-truth-example/README.md

 Under the `Task type` header, choose `Custom` as the Task category, then click on the `Next` button.

 On the next page you'll specify the Worker Type as `Private` and choose the private workteam you set up in the earlier step.
 Then copy the code from the `step1.html` file found in this repo and paste it into the text box under `Templates`.
 Make sure the template type is set to `Custom`.
-Next, using the dropdowns at the bottom of the page, select the pre- and post-GT Lambda functions that were created by the `cloudformation.yml` file you deployed in part 1 of these instructions.
+Next, using the dropdowns at the bottom of the page, select the pre- and post-GT Lambda functions for `Step1` that were created by the `cloudformation.yml` file you deployed in part 1 of these instructions.
 Then click on the `Create` button to create the labeling job.

 ## Part 4: Do the labeling

 At this point, log in as a labeler (a member of the labeling team created in step 2).
 You'll see a labeling job waiting for processing (if you do not, please wait 5 minutes and hit refresh, since there is sometimes a delay between creating a labeling job and it showing up for a labeler to process).
 Once the labeling job is started, click on the image at the four corners of the shelving unit in order to define a polygon.
 Be sure to click on the first vertex in order to close the polygon.
+Repeat this process for each of the original images.

 ## Part 5: Adding a chained labeling job